Giant coua: Distribution and habitat

-Coua gigas is found in the lowlands of western and southern Madagascar up to 700 metres(Sibley 2007).
+Coua gigas is found in the lowlands of western and southern Madagascar up to 700 m elevation.
 The range of this bird species is considered large with an estimated global extent of occurrence of 50,000-100,000 km^{2}.
-Global population size has not been quantified but is believed to be large since it is described as 'common' in at least parts of its range.
-Similarly, global population trends are not available, and even though it is believed that the species is not approaching the population decline thresholds for the criterion of the IUCN Red List (i.e. declining more than 30% in ten years or three generations), there is evidence for population decline.
+Global population size has not been quantified. but is believed to be large, since it is described as common in at least parts of its range.
+Similarly, global population trends are not available, and though the species is not believed to be approaching the population decline thresholds for the criterion of the IUCN Red List (i.e. declining more than 30% in 10 years or three generations), some evidence for population decline exists.
 This summarizes the reasons for evaluating giant coua as least concern by the official Red List Authority for birds for IUCN.

 Conservation status

 Several studies support the need to conserve the giant coua.
-C. gigas is among the locally vulnerable species of Madagascar that are occasionally hunted and trapped by children (Ellis 2003).
+C. gigas is among the locally vulnerable species of Madagascar that are occasionally hunted and trapped by children.
 Disturbance by fire or logging can potentially compromise their resource use and result in an added threat to these species.
 Human alteration modifies the habitat structure and affects foraging behavior and habitat selection.
 Selective logging is a major disturbance for forest insectivorous birds such as the giant coua.
 Logging reduces C. gigas density, and increased logging or burning could reduce the optimal habitat and decrease the population density of this species.
 It behoves the conservation authorities to retain a diversity of foraging nutrients in different habitat types to sustain the normal foraging activities of these birds.

 Continual studies of giant coua's foraging compliments forest conservation.
-Selective logging could be restricted to the typically dry forest while gallery forests could be kept as corridors for conservation, especially for this bird species.
-Conservation of the gallery forest would be improved by logging both forest types (gallery & dry) at the same rate and implementing fire control measures.
+Selective logging could be restricted to the typically dry forest, while gallery forests could be kept as corridors for conservation, especially for this species.
+Conservation of the gallery forest would be improved by logging both forest types (gallery and dry) at the same rate and implementing fire-control measures.

-Recent sightings in Sainte Luce testify that the tail of the giant coua appears to be longer than in other regions (Ellis 2003).
-This negates the supposition that the genus coua has no morphological specialization, instead indicating distinctive morphological differences that warrant further studies for species change (Moreau 1966).
-Sainte Luce is currently one of the best areas to see these birds in certain forest fragments that should have long-term management to foster limited populations (Ellis 2003).
-As one of the proposed conservation zones currently managed by the local community, the region has great potential for eco-tourism to promote continued conservation of the species (Ellis 2003).
+Recent sightings in Sainte Luce testify that the tail of the giant coua appears to be longer than in other regions.
+This negates the supposition that the genus has no morphological specialization, instead indicating distinctive morphological differences that warrant further studies for species change.
+Sainte Luce is currently one of the best areas to see these birds in certain forest fragments that should have long-term management to foster limited populations.
+As one of the proposed conservation zones currently managed by the local community, the region has great potential for ecotourism to promote continued conservation of the species.